holicamp/holicamp.github.io/about.md

 We'll go through all the nitty-gritty when completing the booking we are clear about who is coming, the full week, only some days during the week and so on.

+In order to ensure the best level of quality and to ensure health and safety to all our participants, we have decided to limit the number of seats for each week.
+We also apply a "first come, first served" policy.
 You can book up to 4 children per booking.
-We apply a "first come, first served" policy and every camp is limited in terms of the number of participants based on our staff so we can respect health and safety regulations.
+Based on our staff, every camp is limited in terms of the maximum number of participants, so we can respect health and safety regulations.

-In order to ensure the best level of quality and to ensure health and safety to all our participants, we have decided to limit the number of seats for each week.
-We also apply a "first come, first served" policy, so be quick!

 &nbsp;